Effective Date: June 10, 2019

 - Individuals or groups violating state law or the university student alcohol policy will be subject to disciplinary action.

-- The Associate Dean of Students in the Office of Student Affairs, or a designee, has the discretion to approve, deny or otherwise modify the AUR; to limit the amount of alcohol purchased, to restrict the location of the event, and to restrict the time and/or manner in which alcohol is served.
+- The designees within the Offices of Student Affairs and Dean of Students have the discretion to approve, deny or otherwise modify the AUR; to limit the amount of alcohol purchased, to restrict the location of the event, and to restrict the time and/or manner in which alcohol is served.